 But wait!
 Is it a product or a service that they are reviewing?

-As a customer, I don’t care if you have a great app but it’s unable to bring me enough value because of things outside of the app.
-And this is true not only in a service company — it’s true for every product which aims to solve people’s real-life problems.
+As a customer, I don’t care if you have a great app, but it’s unable to bring me enough value because of things outside of the app.
+This is true not only in a service company but also for every product that aims to solve people’s real-life problems.

-If you want to bring real value to the customers you need a holistic view of the problem.
+If you want to bring real value to your customers, you need a holistic view of the problem.
 And for the customers, the problem is almost never limited to the digital world.
 It is immersed in their lives.
 And so should be your view of the product.

 Where Does Your Product Start and End?

 The answer — as always — depends on your perspective.
-Or in this case — on where you are looking for it.
+Or, in this case — where you are looking for it.

-When you are looking at it bottom-up, the product is clearly tightly related to the technology side of the company.
+When you look at it from the bottom up, the product is clearly and tightly related to the technology side of the company.

 In Via’s case, for example, technology plays a major part in the solution: the core algorithm that plans the shared ride’s route, the passenger’s app, the driver’s app, and the in-ride display are only a few examples.